Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to prosecution.

-The fees are charged for each industry sector and cover the cost of running the programme.
+The fees are charged for each industry sector (except honey) and cover the cost of running the programme.
 Charges are based on throughput of each species and production data and the information is submitted from various sources.

 It is the responsibility of food business operators who run poultry slaughterhouses to complete a self declaration using the poultry throughput form.